-Again, I think the message this sends to lawyers is if you do not like the outcome and the stakes are high enough, attacking the jurors after the verdict may be an all-purpose palliative to the bite of an adverse verdict.
+Again, I think the message this sends to lawyers is if you dislike the outcome and the stakes are high enough, attacking the jurors after the verdict may be an all-purpose palliative to the bite of an adverse verdict.
 In fact, in a case like this, there is no reason the lawyers could not have researched the jurors after they were selected, determined that they would not forthright during voir dire, and then put that information in their pocket pending the outcome of the case.
-This second-guessing of jurors by allowing them to be questioned about their voir dire responses is bad law in my opinion.
+This second-guessing of jurors by allowing them to be questioned about their voir dire responses is bad law.
 I am glad we have some protections to avoid what I think is an injustice in this case.

-I generally support the wide discretion judges are given in these kinds of situations but I hope this verdict is reinstated on appeal.
+I support the wide discretion judges are given in these kinds of situations, but I hope this verdict is reinstated on appeal.